 the day you file the 801 form claim with your employer.

-believe that a condition has been left off the notice, or the notice is otherwise incomplete
+condition has been left off the notice, or the notice is otherwise

-or incorrect, you must notify the insurer of the error in writing.
+incomplete or incorrect, you must notify the insurer of the

 The insurer will